 The Barron Falls can be viewed from the Historic Scenic Railway which cuts through the National Park on its journey between Cairns to Kuranda, just 27km away and at an altitude of 330m.
 Construction of the railway began in 1886, when completed in 1891 the Falls became one of the most popular tourist attractions in Queensland, with visitors able to access its natural features and scenery.

 Winifred May Rumney

-Winifred Rumney (nee Quinnell), the daughter of Elvina Robinson and Scottish surgeon, Colonel R.J.
+Winifred Rumney (nee Quinnell), the daughter of Elvina Robinson and Colonel R.J.
 Quinnell, according to her own story, My career as an artist by Winifred Rumney, both she and her brother Cecil, a founder of London’s Royal Society of Miniature Artists, showed artistic promise from an early age.
 She studied freehand and model drawing at the College of Preceptors in London from 1884 to 1886, before attending the South Kensington School of Art from 1886 to 1887.